 - The system can have additional physical memory zones to deal with devices that can only perform DMA to a limited amount of physical memory, ZONE_DMA and ZONE_DMA32.

-Allocations and pageout pressure on the various memory zones need to be balanced (see Memory Balancing).
+- Allocations and pageout pressure on the various memory zones are balanced.

 The temporary mapping of data from highmem into kernel virtual memory is done using the functions kmap(), kunmap(), kmap_atomic() and kunmap_atomic().